-Automation pilot is set to send alerts, whenever there is a status change of the execution, so we expect two more alerts:
+Automation pilot to send alerts, whenever there is a status change of the execution, so we expect two more alerts:

 The last step is to trigger the import in the Prod Node and after it`s finished to check if the new application version is running in the SAP BTP Prod Subaccount.
 Again, we expect to get 4 notifications when the second import is started.

 This is how you can establish an automated continuous end-to-end development process using the currently available DevOps BTP services.
 Try it out on your own using the explained configurations or play around, so it can match your landscape specifics.